hiamlexi/Hand-gesture-controlled-mini-car-MQTT-ARDUINO-C--Android-Studio/README.md

 ## Video Demo

+### Control the car by a self-created mobile app and car detects collision

 The link to the video demo is [here](https://www.youtube.com/watch?v=LsxHzzjNhcY&ab_channel=Team7).

-# Other videos of the car's progression and testing can be found in [HERE](https://drive.google.com/drive/folders/1_2FeddrrEDnh4p-JbIEDVTgufPtViy9P?usp=sharing)
+# Other videos of the car's progression and testing can be found in [HERE](https://drive.google.com/file/d/1bAKY2Shkt4XTwdzXonhrB6Md_Ur7gF41/view?usp=sharing)  or [HERE](https://drive.google.com/file/d/1bAKY2Shkt4XTwdzXonhrB6Md_Ur7gF41/view?usp=drive_link)

 ## Controls